ContainerSSH/containerssh.github.io/docs/advanced/audit/format.md

 <h1>The ContainerSSH Audit Log Format, version 1 (draft)</h1>

 The ContainerSSH audit log is stored in [CBOR](https://cbor.io/) + GZIP format.

+However, before GZIP decoding you must provide/decode the **file header**.
+The file header is 40 bytes long.
+The fist 32 bytes must contain the string `ContainerSSH-Auditlog`, the rest padded with 0 bytes.
+The last 8 bytes contain the audit log format version number as a 64 bit little endian integer.

-You will first need to decode the GZIP container and then the CBOR format.
+After the first 40 bytes you will have to GZIP-decode the rest of the file and then the CBOR format.

 !!! note
     We provide a Go library to decode the audit log format.
 Check out the details [on GitHub](https://github.com/ContainerSSH/auditlog).